AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ### Advertiser connection settings {#advertiser-connection-settings}

-Once the connection is accepted by your collaborator, you can now start setting up the connection settings.
-The connection settings define the terms of your collaboration, such as the use cases that you will accomplish together, the match keys that you will use in projects, and more.
+After your collaborator accepts the connection, set up the connection settings.
+These settings define your collaboration terms, including the use cases you'll work on, the match keys for projects, and other configurations.

 To begin, navigate to **[!UICONTROL My connections]**.
 For any connections with the status **[!UICONTROL Pending]**, you can select **[!UICONTROL Set up connection]** to configure the connection settings.